hridaya423/somutils/README.md

 - **Vote Estimation**: Estimates how many votes your projects received based on shells and hours
 - **Leaderboard Rank**: Shows your current rank and economy percentage next to shell count
-- **Devlogs per hour**: Useful stat while you're voting
-- **AI Detection**: Detects potential AI-generated content in devlogs and projects during voting
+- **Voting stats**: Detects potential AI-generated content in devlogs and projects during voting and gives devlogs per hour
-- **Multi-Quantity Goals**: Add multiple quantities (1-99x) of shop items to goals with progress tracking
 - **Shells/Hour Display**: Shows efficiency metrics on project cards with smart badges
 - **Sorting**: Sort projects by:
   - Most/Least Hours worked